DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged.md

 **Area #g:** There are **3 goblin warriors** that keep watch on the prison (#20) and the storage room #18.
 If trouble presents they will shout their battle cry (“KREE-AHK!”) thus alerting the **shaman** (#21) and possibly a **goblin patrol** _(see introductory material of this lair, #D)_.
 Their serjeant holds both the key to the prison and the key to the storage room (#18) on a brass belt ring.

-**Goblin warriors x 3:** _(These lawful evil humanoids' vital stats are HD 1d6, HP 4, AC 14, MV 20 ft.
-Their saves are physical.
-Their special abilities are darkvision 60 ft. and light sensitivity [-1 to attacks in bright light].
-They are equipped with leather armor, belt axe, shortsword, light crossbow, 6 bolts, and 1d6 sp.
-XP: 5+1)_
+**Goblin warriors x 3:** _(These goblin warriors’ vital statistics are HD 1d6.
+HP 4 each.
+AC 14.
+MV 20 ft. disposition law/evil.
+Their primary attributes are physical.
+They wear leather armor and carry a belt axe, a shortsword, a light crossbow with 6 bolts, and 1d6 silver in coin each.
+Their special abilities include darkvision 60 ft. and light sensitivity (-1 to attack rolls in bright light).
+XP 5+1.)_

 **Goblin serjeant:** _(This goblin serjeant’s vital statistics are HD 2d6.
 HP 11.
 AC 16.
 MV 20 ft. disposition law/evil.
 His saves are physical.
 His special abilities include darkvision 60 ft., light sensitivity, imposing a –1 penalty to attack rolls in bright light, and a +1 bonus to damage rolls due to strength.
 He wears a breastplate and carries a medium wooden shield, a morning star, a short sword, and a whip.
 He also carries a brass belt ring with keys to areas 18 and 20, wears a silver armlet worth 5 gold, and has 3d6 silver in coin.
 XP 32.)_